 - Whipped cream: homemade whipped cream or store-bought whipped topping.

-This baked oatmeal recipe is best served with a cup of coffee, tea, hot cocoa, or even a glass of milk.
+This meal is fantastic with a cup of coffee, tea, hot cocoa, or even a glass of milk.

 Pumpkin Baked Oats